 The ordinal specification is, in fact, very sensitive to local conditions.
 As we show, what drives an individual's behavior is the income density at her rank in the income distribution.
-The point is that individuals with a concern with rank wish to rise in the rankings.
-To do so, they are in competition with those around them.
+The point is that individuals who wish to improve their rank must first overtake those around them.
 They might like to be at the top of the distribution, but what is important for equilibrium behavior is their competition with their neighbors.

 Finally, our work adds to a growing literature in economics on the theory of relative concerns.
 Here, for a general specification of primitives, we look at how macroeconomic aggregates such as economic growth and inequality affects individual decisions and welfare.
-The earlier literature (including Cole, Mailath and Postlewaite (1992), Corneo and Jeanne (1997, 1999), Cooper, García-Peñalosa and Funk (2001), and many others) looked instead at the effects of relative concerns on economic growth.
-Dubey and Geanokopolos (2005), Moldovanu, Sela and Shi (2005) and Dhillon and Herzog-Stein (2005) all consider the design of optimal incentives when agents are motivated by status as well as or instead of money.
-However, the paper that is closest in methodology to our own is the paper by Hoppe, Moldovanu and Sela (2009).
+The earlier literature (including Cole et al., 1992; Corneo and Jeanne, 1997, 1999; Cooper et al., 2001, and many others) looked instead at the effects of relative concerns on economic growth.
+Dubey and Geanakoplos (2005), Moldovanu et al. (2007) and Dhillon and Herzog-Stein (2009) all consider the design of optimal incentives when agents are motivated by status as well as or instead of money.
+However, the paper that is closest in methodology to our own is the paper by Hoppe et al. (2009).
 This paper considers signalling tournaments, and amongst other questions examines the effect on equilibrium strategies and total welfare of an increase in the dispersion of the distribution of types, using stochastic orders of a similar type to those employed here.

 The paper is organized as follows.
 In the next section we present the model and show that strategies and equilibrium outcomes can be written in terms of rank in the distribution of income.
-In Section 3 we compare the two methodologies in games of status - one indexing individuals by their level of income, and the other indexing by rank.
+In Section 3 we compare the two methodologies in games of status-one indexing individuals by their level of income, and the other indexing by rank.
 In Sections 4 and 5 we utilize the concept of dispersive ordering and conduct comparative static analysis.
 In Section 6 we show that our techniques can be useful for comparing individual's choices and welfare for non-rank-preserving income transformations.
 In the conclusion, we discuss the applicability and limitations of both methodologies.

-2 The Model
+2. The model

 Following Frank (1985) and Hopkins and Kornienko (2004), we consider a simple model where individuals care about their social status as determined by their relative consumption of a visible or positional good.
 Specifically, we assume an economy consisting of a continuum of agents, identical except in terms of income.
 Each individual's income z is private information and is an independent draw from a common distribution.
-This is described by a distribution function G(z) which is twice continuously differentiable with a strictly positive density on some interval $[\underline{z}, \overline{z}]$ with $\underline{z} \geq 0$.
+This is described by a distribution function G(z) which is twice continuously differentiable with a strictly positive density on some interval $[z, \bar{z}]$ with $z \ge 0$.
 Income is divided between expenditure on visible, conspicuous consumption and on regular non-conspicuous consumption.
 Agents' utility depends on status S, the absolute level of consumption of the visible good x and the consumption of another (non-positional) good y, the consumption of which is not directly observable by other agents.